Table of Contents

-The rapid adoption and growth of Kafka services has created challenges similar to those faced with building software using REST APIs: discovery, understanding formats, and testing services.
-Specifically developers and technology teams struggle with:
+The rapid adoption and growth of Kafka services have created challenges similar to those faced with building software using REST APIs: discovery, understanding formats, and testing services.
+Specifically, developers and technology teams struggle with:

 - Which Kafka clusters are available, what topics have been defined on those, and what is the purpose of each topic?

 - How to connect to those topics and understand their configuration, and how many partitions are set up?